-Improved capitalisation and solvency - The bank's core equity capital (CET I)/ Tier I capital stood at 13.75% (excluding 9M FY2024 profit) as on December 31, 2023 (12.79% as on December 31, 2022).
-While the capitalisation profile was supported by infusions in the past, P&SB remained profitable during FY2022-9M FY2024, supporting its capital ratios despite the growth in assets.
-The reported capital metrics, as on December 31, 2023, factor in the fair valuation of the ZCBs for 9M FY2024.
-While these bonds do not carry any coupon and will therefore be a drag on the bank's reported interest income and hence operating profit, the discount on the face value will keep declining each year as the bonds approach maturity and would be capital accretive.
-P&SB remains well positioned on the capitalisation front to meet its near-to-medium-term growth requirements, although a meaningful improvement in internal capital generation is yet to be seen.
-Furthermore, the improvement in the bank's capitalisation profile led to an overall improvement in its solvency to 17.30% as of December 2023 from 21.66% as of December 2022.
+Improved capitalisation and solvency - The bank's core equity capital (CET I)/Tier I capital stood at 14.04% (excluding 9M FY2025 profit) as on December 31, 2024 (13.75% as on December 31, 2023).
+P&SB witnessed a gradual improvement in its profitability, aided by recoveries and treasury gains, during FY2024-9M FY2025, supporting its capital ratios despite the growth in assets.
+The reported capital metrics, as on December 31, 2024, also factor in the fair valuation gains of the ZCBs for 9M FY2025 upon the decline in bond yields during this period.
+While these bonds do not carry any coupon and will therefore remain a drag on the bank's reported interest income and hence operating profit, the discount on the face value will keep declining each year as the bonds approach maturity and would be capital accretive.
+P&SB remains well positioned on the capitalisation front to meet its near-to-medium-term growth requirements, although a meaningful improvement in core internal capital generation is yet to be seen.
+ICRA also notes that P&SB had to fair value the recapitalisation bonds from April 1, 2024, as per the revised investment valuation guidelines, leading to a decline in its net worth in Q1 FY2025.
+Nevertheless, since these bonds were already considered at fair value while computing the capital ratios, the decline in the net worth has not impacted its capital ratios.